-As the SW 350-II 's yaw shaft is inserted into the mast tube the inner diameter must be appropriate.
+As the yaw shaft of the Superwind 353 is inserted into the mast tube the inner diameter must be appropriate.
 The outer diameter may be not greater than 70 mm, so that there is sufficient space between the mast and rotor blades.
-There also must be no out-standing flanges, fittings or ropes which could obstruct the rotor.
-Please refer to the drawing in section 6.2.
+There also must be no out-standing fittings or ropes which could obstruct the rotor.